 The Capital Groups Companies Charitable Foundation invest in an array of animal and wildlife causes across the United States.

-Cargill's animal and wildlife grants support projects that address the well-being of domestic animals, helping injured wild rehabilitate for eventual release into the wild, and programs working to increase peoples’ compassion toward animals.
+Cargill's animal and wildlife grants support efforts to boost the well-being of domestic animals, rehabilitate injured wild animals for eventual re-release, and increase compassion toward animals.

 A key player in wildlife and wildlands conservation, this foundation supplies large grants to many big nonprofits working to preserve iconic species and natural resources overseas and in the western United States.